Mindkerchief/README-MKC-Standard/README.md

 - The width resolution is recommended to be followed to maintain a consistent design and avoid images from stacking vertically.
 - The height resolution can vary, but is it recommended to keep every image/screenshot resolution identical in a single row.
 - If there is a large gap between images/screenshots in a single row, try to order them from tallest to smallest.
+- Use the HTML syntax `&nbsp;` to add spacing between images/screenshots.

 ### Logo Resolution
 - **Thumbnail** - `25x25`